 Driving in Neutral, is a love story about fears and claustrophobia because love is the scariest thing of all…

 Levelheaded Olivia Regen walks away from her car-racing career and the wreckage of a bad marriage to take on new work that’s far removed from the twists of racetrack.
 Her new life is about control, calm, and the good friends that she adores.
 But her first day on the job involves getting up close and too personal with her claustrophobic boss — alone in a broken elevator.
 Her unconventional solution for restoring his equilibrium shocks them both and leaves Olivia shaken.
 Determined to stick to her plan, Olivia drives headlong into work and planning her best friend’s wedding, leaving no room for kissing, elevators, or workplace relationships.
 But Emerson is not one to be out-maneuvered.
 Can he convince Olivia that her fear of falling in love again is just another kind of claustrophobia – one that is destined to leave them both lonely?

-If you’re interested in my musings click the Oldbitey’s Oldbloggy tab at the top of the page or Recent Posts on the right.
+If you’re interested in my musings click The Blog With Bite tab at the top of the page or Recent Posts on the right.
 Meanwhile, you can always find me on twitter @SandrAntonelli

 and Facebook http://facebook.com/AuthorSandraAntonelli